Jackiexiao/WindowSwitcher/README.md

 # WindowSwitcher

-Binds (by default) to `CTRL+ALT+I` and allows you to enter data to open a specific window on your desktop.
+Binds (by default) to `ALT+P` and allows you to enter data to open a specific window on your desktop.

 ![Example of WindowSwitcher popup window](example.png)